 - Requirements for satisfactory academic progress and the consequences should academic progress not be maintained.

-Prior to students dropping below half-time for any reason (LOA, EMS, graduating, withdrawal, enrollment below half-time), they must complete exit counseling at https://studentloans.gov.
-Students will use their FAFSA ID to login, access their student loan information and complete the Exit Counseling.
+Prior to students dropping below half-time for any reason (LOA, EMS, graduating, withdrawal, enrollment below half-time), they must log in via https://studentloans.gov with their FSA ID to complete the required Exit Counseling.

 The exit information includes: